OberstKrueger/www-oberstkrueger-com/report/appendices/books-i-have-read/index.md

 - Smith, Sean - The Internet of Risky Things: Trusting the Devices That Surround Us
 - Stephenson, Neal - Reamde
 - Stephenson, Neal - Snow Crash
+- Sweigart, Al - Automate the Boring Stuff with Python: Practical Programming for Total Beginners
 - Taylor, Dave & Perry, Brandon - Wicked Cool Shell Scripts: 101 Scripts for Linux, OS X, and UNIX Systems
 - Tolkien, J.R.R. - The Hobbit
 - Tolkien, J.R.R. - The Lord of the Rings